Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 hyperthymic option.

-The lack of internal unity in this type of accentuation is manifested in a combination of coldness and refined sensitivity, stubbornness and pliability, alertness and gullibility, apathetic inactivity and unexpected importunity, shyness and tactlessness, rational reasoning and illogical actions, the richness of the inner world and the colorlessness of its external manifestations.
+The lack of internal unity in this type of accentuation is manifested in a combination of coldness and refined sensitivity, stubbornness and pliability, wariness and gullibility, apathetic inactivity and unexpected importunity, shyness and tactlessness, rational reasoning and illogical actions, the richness of the inner world and the colorlessness of its external manifestations.
 [Stone J.L., p.258]

 .3 Group counseling

-The most common variant of work in a group counseling situation is the psychologist's analysis of child-parent relationships or relationships between adults in conditions of industrial conflict.
-As practice shows, orders for the study of the psychological compatibility of two people (most often newlyweds) are much less common.
-In modern practical psychology, there is a narrow specialization of counseling psychologists, and it rarely happens that an individual counseling specialist is also a group counseling specialist.
-This is due to the complexity of the subject of interaction between the psychologist and the client, which requires its comprehensive development in the light of the scientific theory chosen by the author.
+The most common option for working in a group counseling situation is for a psychologist to analyze child-parent relationships or relationships between adults in conditions of industrial conflict.
+As practice shows, orders to study the psychological compatibility of two people (most often newlyweds) are much less common.
+In modern practical psychology, there is a narrow specialization of counseling psychologists, and it is very rare that a specialist in individual counseling is also a specialist in group counseling.
+This is due to the complexity of the subject of interaction between a psychologist and a client, which requires its comprehensive development in the light of the scientific theory chosen by the author.

-The task of the psychologist is to find the subject of interaction between the members of the group, in which the interrelated modeling of the inner world of each member of the group would be presented.
-To solve this problem, the psychologist must have psychological material about the type of relationship between members of the group.
+The psychologist’s task is to find an object of interaction between group members, in which the interconnected models of the inner world of each group member would be presented.
+To solve this problem, the psychologist must have psychological material about the type of relationship between group members.

-In people with hypertension, there is an intrapersonal conflict between aggressive impulses and the need to depend on significant persons, or another type of intrapersonal conflict - the desire to achieve high social goals and high standards of social life, which gives rise to a situation of chronic stress.
+In people with hypertension, there is an intrapersonal conflict between aggressive impulses and the need to depend on significant others or another type of intrapersonal conflict - the desire to achieve high social goals and high standards social life, which gives rise to a situation of chronic stress.
 [Osukhova N.G., p.155]

 extroversion - introversion;